 Entrepreneurs: Rick Smith

 Rick Smith, Jr. is a Professional Magician and his three Guinness World Record Holder for distance playing card throwing, greatest height, and most accurately.
-Rick threw a playing card an incredible 216 feet at a whopping 92 miles per hour.
+Rick threw a playing card at a whopping 92 miles per hour an incredible 216 feet distance.

 In his Shark Tank appearance, Rick Smith presented his concept for a family-friendly magic show in Las Vegas.
-Rick came into the Shark Tank looking for a $1.5 million dollar investment for a 20% equity stake in his Magic Show.
+Rick came into the Shark Tank offering a 20% equity stake for a $1.5 million dollar investment for his Magic Show.
 Even though he didn’t end up getting a deal, some of the best opportunities followed after his appearance.

 |$90,000 for 40%||NO DEAL||NO SHARK|